 File logging will create a file named opencore-YYYY-MM-DD-HHMMSS.txt at EFI volume root with log contents (the upper case letter sequence is replaced with date and time from the firmware).
-Please be warned that some file system drivers present in firmwares are not reliable, and may corrupt data when writing files through UEFI.
-Log is attempted to be written in the safest manner, and thus is very slow.
-Ensure that DisableWatchDog is set to true when you use a slow drive.
-Try to avoid frequent use of this option when dealing with flash drives as large I/O amounts may speedup memory wear and render this flash drive unusable in shorter time.
+Please be warned that some file system drivers present in firmware are not reliable and may corrupt data when writing files through UEFI.
+Log writing is attempted in the safest manner and thus, is very slow.
+Ensure that DisableWatchDog is set to true when a slow drive is used.
+Try to avoid frequent use of this option when dealing with flash drives as large I/O amounts may speedup memory wear and render the flash drive unusable quicker.

-When interpreting the log, note that the lines are prefixed with a tag describing the relevant location (module) of the log line allowing one to better attribute the line to the functionality.
+When interpreting the log, note that the lines are prefixed with a tag describing the relevant location (module) of the log line allowing better attribution of the line to the functionality.
 The list of currently used tags is provided below.